Strumenta/SmartReader/README.md

 reader.AddCustomOperationEnd(AddInfo);
 ```

-As you can see the custom operation operate on an `IElement` and it would normally rely on the AngleSharp API.
+As you can see the custom operation works on an `IElement` and it would normally rely on the AngleSharp API.
 AngleSharp is the library that SmartReader uses to parse and manipulate HTML.
 The API of the library follows the standard structure that you can use in JavaScript, so it is intuitive to use.
 If you need any help to use it, consult [their documentation](https://github.com/AngleSharp/AngleSharp).

 #### Preserve CSS Classes

 Normally the library strips all classes of the elements except for `page`.
 This is done because classes are used to govern the display of the article, but they are irrelevant to the content itself.
 However, there is an option to preserve other classes.
 This is mostly useful if you want to perform custom operations on certain elements and you need CSS classes to identify them.

 You can preserve classes using the property `ClassesToPreserve` which is an array of class names that will be preserved.
 Note that this has no effect if an element that contains the class is eliminated from the extracted article.
-This means that the option **does not maintain the element in any case**, it just maintains the class if the element is kept in the extracted article.
+This means that the option **does not maintain the element itself**, it just maintains the class if the element is kept in the extracted article.

 ```
 Reader reader = // ..